 Now that you know what the different Medigap plans cover, it’s time to compare your options and pick the right one for you.
 This process is more straightforward than it seems.
 It’s not about finding a secret, perfect plan, but about doing a little homework to find the right combination of price and reliability for your needs.
 By focusing on a few key areas, you can confidently compare your options and make a choice that gives you peace of mind.

-Use Florida’s Official Rate Comparison Tools
+How to Use Florida’s Rate Comparison Tools

 You don’t have to guess what premiums will cost.
 Florida provides official resources to help you see what different insurance companies charge for the exact same standardized plan.
 The state’s Medicare Supplement rate search tool is the best place to start.
 Since every Plan G (or any other lettered plan) offers the same basic benefits, price is a major differentiator.
 Using this tool lets you create a shortlist of companies that fit your budget, giving you a clear and manageable list to research further.
 It’s a simple way to make sure you aren’t overpaying for your coverage.

-Check an Insurance Company’s Financial Strength
+Why a Company’s Financial Strength Matters

 A low premium is only a good deal if the company behind it is stable and reliable.
 Before you commit, it’s wise to check the financial health of the insurance companies on your shortlist.
 A financially strong company is more likely to pay claims promptly and keep rate increases predictable over time.
 Florida’s Office of Insurance Regulation provides access to the NAIC Complaint & Financial Information tool, which shows company ratings and any complaints filed against them.
 Taking a few minutes to review this information helps you choose a dependable partner for your health coverage, not just the cheapest option available today.

-Know Your Open Enrollment Rights
+Don’t Miss Your Open Enrollment Window

 Timing is everything when you first sign up for Medigap.
 Your six-month Medigap Open Enrollment Period is a critical, one-time window.
 It starts on the first day of the month that you are both 65 or older and enrolled in Medicare Part B. During this period, insurance companies cannot use medical underwriting.
 This means they are required to sell you any Medigap plan they offer, regardless of your health history.
 They can’t deny you coverage or charge you a higher premium because of pre-existing conditions.
 Missing this window can make it much more difficult and expensive to get a Medigap plan later on, so it’s important to act during this time.